Gamer025/RainworldCE/README.md

 Installing RainworldCE is as easy as downloading the latest .zip from https://github.com/Gamer025/RainworldCE/releases
 Then place the contained .dll in your BepinEx plugin folder / add it to your mod manager.
 ConfigMachine is recommended but the mod will also work without it, using default parameters.
-It's however heavily recommened to install CM to acces RainworldCEs extensive config options.
+It's however heavily recommened to install CM to access RainworldCEs extensive config options.
 Read the contained readme.txt for more version specific information or check out the [Players readme](/Docs/players.md)

 ### Compiling